 This is an opportunity to put our gifts to good use in gratitude to God for the many blessings we enjoy each day – for instance, a place to live, food on the table, clothing to wear, heat in the winter and cool air in the summer, our Incarnation community of wonderful people, not to mention our families and friends who bring us love, companionship, and help sustain us.
 I know these are rough times for many, but if each family contributes a little, we can combine our time, talent, and treasure to continue serving God, our community, and our dear Incarnation families.

 When completing the form online, please use your envelope ID number, which can be found on your mailing label.

-May God bless you for your generosity!
+May God bless you for your goodness and generosity!

 Fr.
 Christian T. Moore, OFM Conv.